FrankChen021/bithon/doc/integration/clickhouse.md

 > if `appName` field is not 'clickhouse', you should configure the application name to bithon-server under
 > `collector-http.tracing.clickHouseApplications` path.
 >
-> The above example creates the MV under `system` database, this is not mandate, you can change it to any database.
+> The above example creates the MV under `system` database, this is not mandatory, you can change it to any database.
 >
 > If the compression is enabled for the URL engine(the 'gzip' parameter), make sure your ClickHouse contains this PR: [Fix compression support in URL engine](https://github.com/ClickHouse/ClickHouse/pull/34524).